 Construction output rose by 0.4% in February, driven by public sector projects.
 Small builders and contractors might find fresh opportunities in public housing repairs and new public developments.

 Although the GDP numbers bring good news, businesses must still manage rising costs, including materials, energy, and employment expenses — all under the weight of ongoing inflation and new tax rules.
+We at Elaga Accountancy always helps out clients to thrive in good and bad times.
+Here are a few ways to keep your business resilient:

 ***Contact us for more details.